Luxury Amazon Cruise & Machu Picchu

 Accommodations: Inkaterra Machu Picchu Pueblo Hotel

 This hotel sits on its own 12 secluded acres in Aguas Calientes, the town located at the base of Machu Picchu.
 The hotel is ideally located in natural surroundings, a short walk to the train station and the shuttles that take visitors to the ruins, but just outside the town, which is quite touristy.
 Guests follow stone pathways to their rooms, located in comfortable one- or two-story whitewashed casitas.
 Unlike the other hotels in Aguas Calientes, the Pueblo is set in a natural cloud forest, allowing you to experience the beauty of this unique ecosystem during your stay.*Includes: Breakfast, Lunch

 Machu Picchu and Cusco

-Return to Machu Picchu in the early morning to observe the ruins on your own.
-This is a great way to experience the site at your own pace when there are far fewer people around.
+Return to Machu Picchu in the early morning to explore and discover the citadel on your own.
 You’ll also have the chance to hike to the top of Huayna Picchu, the mountain that towers above Machu Picchu, or hike back along the Inca Trail to Inti Punku (the Gate of the Sun).
 There is a lot to see in and around Machu Picchu.

 After visiting the ruins, catch the afternoon train back to Cusco, where you’ll be dropped off at your hotel.